 Nikon vs. Canon DSLR

 Nikon or Canon; it’s the Coke or Pepsi for photographers.
-While some photographers will swear by Canon, others will insist that Nikon is the better option.
+While some photographers swear by Canon, others insist that Nikon is the better option.

 So which camera is better?

 Well, that’s a matter of opinion.
-However, that doesn’t mean that the individual camera brands don’t have features that make them more ideal for one kind of photography over the other.
+However, that doesn’t mean that the individual camera brands don’t have features that make them ideal for one kind of photography.

 When comparing Nikon and Canon cameras side by side, you will see a lot of similarities, such as a wide variety of accessories and solid image quality.